SkiHatDuckie/conerobo/README.md

 tell me!
 [SkiHatDuckie@gmail.com]

 ## Current Task(s):
-- Create a barebones GUI.
+- Create a working TUI (will work on a GUI later, as I want to make testing new features fast and easy).
 - Documenting ConeRobo structure, tooling, inline code, design choices, basically eveything ConeRobo.
 - Determining the project structure of ConeRobo / how ConeRobo will function.
 - Loading, saving, and creating ConeRobo components.
-- Learn Common Lisp, the language I chose to program component management in.